-A student is required to develop entry-level proficiency across all three domains to achieve satisfactory completion of the curricular requirements and to develop the qualities consistent with the profession of physical therapy.
+A student is required to develop entry-level proficiency across all three domains to achieve satisfactory completion of the curriculum and to develop the qualities consistent with the profession of physical therapy.
 Entry-level proficiency is defined as the minimum knowledge, skills and abilities to practice legally, ethically and safely as a licensed physical therapist.
 Students must meet all of these standards with or without reasonable accommodations.
-Students who have questions regarding reasonable accommodations should contact the Division for Academic Success (804-828-9782) http://das.vcu.edu/.
+Students who have questions regarding reasonable accommodations should contact the Division for Academic Success (804-828-9782) Division for Academic Success